From time to time a wave of paranoia sweeps over social media regarding the imminent end of the world and the physical return of King Jesus.

 Paul wrote these words to people who were sad.
 “Do not grieve,” he said, “For those who sleep in death will rise to new life.”

 Was Paul preaching a literal resurrection?
-Some say that Jesus returned in AD70 and therefore there is no resurrection.
-It’s metaphorical or symbolic.
+Some say that the resurrection is merely metaphorical or symbolic.
 Paul would disagree.
 “How can some of you say that there is no resurrection of the dead?”
 (1 Cor.
 15:12).

 On the day the Lord returns, I expect to see my father and grandfather who both died when I was young.
 Parents will meet their miscarried children.
 It will be a day of joyful reunions.